TinoPavic1/NVIS-1D/README.md

 6. Antenna related
 Functions are contained in antenna.js file.
-Antenna gain is calculated as function of: frequency, height above ground and wave elevation angle.
+Antenna gain is calculated as function of: frequency, height and wave elevation angle